jpdias/node-red-contrib-self-healing/README.md

 ## Known Issues

 - Lack of description on how to configure nodes.
-- Lack of standardization on inputs and outputs.
+- No standardization on inputs and outputs.
 - Lack of proper unit testing.
-Some edge cases still break the *nodes* functionality.
+Some edge cases still break the *node's* functionality.

 ## How to Use